 STRATCO is actively expanding through its entrepreneurial arm, staffed with both market development and engineering expertise as a leading designer of quality processes in the chemical and petrochemical industries.Learn more

 STRATCO, Inc was founded in 1928 in what was then the U.S. “hub” for lubricating greases, Kansas City, Missouri.
-Mr. C. W. Stratford designed and patented a mixer for lubricating greases known as the Contactor™ reactor, the first of which was installed in 1929 and is still in operation today.
+Mr. C. W. Stratford designed and patented a mixer for lubricating greases known as the Contactor™ reactor, the first of which was installed in 1929 and in operation 80+ years.

 It was in the 1930s when C.W.
 Stratford and one of his friends in the oil industry were riding a train to New York when the conversation turned to using the Contactor reactor to mix products for other industries.
 At the time, war efforts were generating a critical need for large volumes of high-octane aviation fuel.
 As a solution Stratford, along with several major oil companies, developed the Alkylation process.